zacanger/niddesa/text/mahaniddesa-from-chinese/14-chinese-amazon.md

 It is therefore true that those who do not relax of the worldly commandment should always follow with respect.
 [Like this Worldman (said)]"

-Expedited Statement XIV [Completed].

-Excerpt:

-1. mindfulness (adhering) Fushimi slow (I am the slow - false papañca delusion root) love (inner thirst love) witness Nibbana.

-2. who can prove the law should not be fortitude (stubborness/slow - equal).

-3. did not take (I see/hold) which has rejected (disseed/released).

-4. the law of distress: not everywhere, do not listen to village theory, not greedy, not to be mine, ill not sad, do not pray, fear of not trembling, clothing and food is not storage/lack of chestnut, live little meditation Do not wander, do not regret not relax, enthusiastically learn not much sleep, do not cheat /laugh/entertainment/list/dress up, do not engage in magic/dream/astrology/astrology/beast vocal/pregnancy/medicine, do not care about birth, remove Greedy and stingy, do not engage in the sale, do not engage in the village, not flattering, do not boast, do not imply, not arrogance or contempt others (self-defiance), do not talk about controversial talk, no falsehood, no fraud, no counterattack Learn salute.

-12/14/2020 16:40